Peter A. Cohen

 Head of Real Estate

-Mr. Boxer received a B.A. from Franklin & Marshall College in 1989 and a J.D. from New York University School of Law in 1992.
+Mr. Boxer holds a Bachelor of Arts degree from Franklin & Marshall College and a JD from New York University School of Law.

 Chief Administrative Officer